Trusted by 19,000+ Clinicians

 Tilt In Space

 This is an integral feature for assistive chairs, as it redistributes pressure over a wider surface area of the body.
 The patient is rocked back in the chair while keeping the same hip angle.
 With dual motor tilt in space, the backrest and legrest can be adjusted independently to improve postural positioning even further.
-This simple action reduces pressure on the buttocks and thighs, spreading it more evenly over the body to alleviate build-up in one particular area.
+This simple action reduces pressure on the buttocks and thighs, spreading it more evenly over the body to alleviate build-up in one area.

 Tilt-in-space functionality